Work stress and burnout

 1. Set boundaries

 It can be hard to separate work and leisure time especially if you are working from home.
 Set rules so you can detach mentally from work.
 Try not to check emails or messages outside of work hours.
-If you use your personal phone or computer for work, set rules so you aren't disturbed by incoming emails or messages or can your workplace provide you with a different phone?
+If you use your personal phone or computer for work, set rules so you're not disturbed by incoming emails or messages.
+Alternatively, can your workplace provide you with a different phone?

 2. Review your workload

 Review your workload if your work is making you feel overwhelmed, unhappy and exhausted.
 Your manager should support you and help make your work manageable and enjoyable for you.
-Perhaps there is scope to share some of your tasks with a colleague or prioritise some things over others.
+Perhaps there's scope to share some of your tasks with a colleague or prioritise some things over others.
+There's no shame in asking for help, support or sharing of tasks.

 3. Take breaks and relax

-It’s easy to work through the day to get the job done but it’s important you take a break to stretch your muscles, eat and re-focus your mind.
-Going for a walk and enjoying some fresh air is a great way to spend a break.
+It’s easy to work through the day to get the job done but it’s important you take your work breaks to stretch your muscles, eat and re-focus your mind.
+Going for a walk and enjoying some fresh air, seated yoga or listening to music are great ways to spend a break.
 Regular physical activity can help you manage stress and takes your mind off work problems.
 Find ways to let nature in – engaging with nature is a good way to maintain some balance and feed your spirit.

 4. Use your annual leave